pvcodes-zz/pi_bot/README.md

 [Invite the bot to your server](https://discordapp.com/oauth2/authorize?&client_id=833191736335400970&scope=bot) [_NOTE- While uing the bot if you find any issue or bug please head over to the [issue](https://github.com/pvcodes/pi_bot/issues) and create an new issue elaborating the issue_]

+[NOTE- The music cog is not yet setup in the hosted bot]

 ## Hosting the bot locally: